 Further experiments showed a certain magical resonance occurring between the Archway and the ring whenever living creatures passed through the veil.
 No matter what variables they manipulated, the end result was always death.
 The one thing they had not tried, however, was a creature of true sentience.
 A human.
 However, the need to decipher the Archway’s mystery did not seem to be so great that it justified the monstrous cost.

 It was Salazar that suggested experimenting on prisoners, those who were already sentenced to death for their crimes.
-It was a notion that none of them were particularly comfortable with, and required the explicit consent of the council.
+It was a notion that none of them were particularly comfortable with and required the explicit consent of the council.
 But the Council seem far less concerned with the ethical implications, and far more concerned with simply solving the mystery.
-And a few less criminals in the world was no skin off their backs, because after all, the members of the Council were not criminals.
+And a few fewer criminals in the world was no skin off their backs, because after all, the members of the Council were not criminals.

 In the end, the result was the same.
 The first three prisoners, all dead.
 But the curious observation was made that there was no Death Burst of any kind.
 They would have been able to detect if the Burst had simply been channeled through the Archway.
 To be fair, not every sudden death of a wizard or witch resulted in a Death Burst; it was roughly one in two deaths.
 As such, Rowena pointed out that there was still a one in eight chance that this would happen by pure random chance.
 The Wizard’s Council helpfully pointed out that they had several more prisoners that could be experimented upon.